Differentially Private Active Learning: Balancing Effective Data Selection and Privacy: Experiments

 Our results demonstrate that both AL and random sampling improve in accuracy as the labeling budget increases, which is expected due to the availability of more training data.
 Interestingly, the performance gap between AL and random sampling varies across different labeling budgets: AL outperforms random sampling at lower budgets (15,000-25,000), suggesting AL's effectiveness with limited data.
 However, this advantage diminishes as the labeling budget increases, with performances converging at higher budgets (30,000-45,000).
 These results indicate that our methods are most beneficial when working with smaller datasets, where sample selection has a more significant impact, as seen in privacy-sensitive domains like medicine.

 \pgfplotsset{scaled x ticks=false}

 \paragraph{Overall Privacy Budget}

 Finally, in \cref{tab:ovr_priv_budgets}, we evaluate the impact of the overall privacy budget $\eps$.
-Note that as the overall privacy budget increases, the budget allocated to the selection phases $\epssel$ can also be increased, allowing for more accurate and informative sample selection during active learning.
+Note that as the overall privacy budget increases, the budget allocated to the selection phases $\epssel$ can also be increased, allowing for more accurate and informative sample selection during AL.

 As expected, our results show that higher $\eps$ values lead to improved accuracy for both random sampling and entropy-based AL. This is because a larger privacy budget allows for less noise in the gradient updates during training, thereby improving model convergence and overall performance.
 Notably, while AL falls short of random sampling at lower privacy budgets, it becomes increasingly advantageous as the privacy budget grows.
-This suggests that AL is most effective in scenarios with moderate-to-higher privacy budgets (including the commonly used value of $\eps=8$), where the selection process can be more accurate and make a significant impact.
+This suggests that AL is most effective in scenarios with moderate-to-higher privacy budgets (including the commonly used value of $\eps=8$), where the selection process can be more accurate and impactful.